This post may contain affiliate links. Please read my disclosure policy.

-Imagine the sizzle of a pan, the smell of a sweet and savory sauce, the crunch of crispy, yet tender beef…yum.
-There’s nothing like making your favorite restaurant meal at home and having it turn out even better than what you would have gotten had you dialed take-out.
-This Mongolian beef recipe will allow even those of you who are beginners in the kitchen to achieve that goal.
+Imagine the sizzle of a pan, the smell of a sweet and savory sauce, the crunch of crispy, yet tender beef… yum.
+There’s nothing like making your favorite restaurant meal at home.
+This Mongolian beef is a mouthwatering DIY version of a classic Chinese take-out dish.
+It’s SO simple to make, too.

 This better-than-take-out Mongolian beef is a favorite for many reasons.
 Allow me to name a couple.